matham/filers2/doc/source/guide/player_types.rst

 Player Sources
 --------------

 Filers2 supports multiple camera types and media sources for each player.
-Examples are webcams, webstreams, PointGray cameras or Thor cameras.
+Examples are webcams, webstreams, Flir cameras or Thor cameras.

 Following is an overview of each of them.
 Each source can be selected in the :ref:`player dropdown menu <player_config>`.